na-na-hi/renget/archive/aui3u.md

 	...that's actually the main reason we are using `Author's note`: to operate the XML tags;
 * I included here the things I am currently using; once again, *completely optional*;
 * **WRITING** empathizes what we expect to see from the story.
 I think most of the instructions are self-explanatory here.
 I used the term `Visual` because in my tests it gave better descriptions of surrounding and body anatomy;
-* **STYLE** extra touches for grammar, and narration. it is the best place to ask Claude to emulate a certain writhing style (literally - `emulate the style of Quentin Tarantino` for example), but I didn't want to enforce any personal opinion here.
+* **WORDS** extra touches for grammar, and narration. it is the best place to ask Claude to emulate a certain writhing style (literally - `emulate the style of Quentin Tarantino` for example), but I didn't want to enforce any personal opinion here.
 Crunchy has [a great detailed list of various authors](https://rentry.org/genrereference) you can emulate here (thank you!).

 	I instead asked it to use `Verbal expressions from...`. it doesn't make characters to talk as anime girls but instead makes them talking casually (less purple prose). also accent is made on `VERBAL` so characters will not emulate your typical hentai by default.

 	the rest of instructions are various permissive styles which Claude may or may not pick. that bastard really likes to follow by examples/patterns, so if you want SFX then you must literally explain them (for example, `when character's mouth is obstructed, bound, gagged, or during oral sex - character's speech must be slurred or impeded with vowels removed, like so: "mmgllrrkk! ysss...fkk mm lkk th whr I mm!"`) (thank you, @naia!);
-* **VARIETY** - everything is clean here, I believe. we just aim for the more events into the story and encourage extras and novelty. we say `Characters are curious and drive the plot forward` because by default characters are passive and submissive and don't pull any strings;
+* **NARRATIVE** - everything is clean here, I believe. we just aim for the more events into the story and encourage extras and novelty. we say `Characters are curious and drive the plot` because by default characters are passive and submissive and don't pull any strings;
-* **APPLIED TV TROPES** - yes, [TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Characters/FriendshipIsMagicPrincessLuna)!
+* **TV TROPES** - yes, [TV Tropes](https://tvtropes.org/pmwiki/pmwiki.php/Characters/FriendshipIsMagicPrincessLuna)!
 Claude can follow it just fine and is *QUITE* aware of tropes.
 I have picked two tropes that give the most writing liberty but you may replace to something more of your taste (maybe some [Tsundere tropes](https://tvtropes.org/pmwiki/pmwiki.php/Main/Tsundere) if that is for your liking?)
 * **PERSONALITY** - I think items there are self-explanatory? the only thing I shall add that the instruction below adds too much introspection into characters and I eventually cut it since it is so opinionated. but you may use depending on preference:
 >Embrace characters' inner thoughts and feelings through third person narrative and dialogue;
 * **MLP-LORE** - the first instruction addresses to follow the lore as close as possible and exists here not for the reason not because is Claude is dumb with canon but to avoid non-canon things.
 Claude is quite aware of fanon and can pull stuff from fanfics and brony culture. modify that line if you want both fanon and canon.